Back to Blog

 Where to Stay in Bristol

-Finding the perfect place to rest your head after a night of headbanging is crucial.
-Bristol offers a spectrum of accommodation options to suit every budget and style, with its central location making it ideal for concert-goers.
+Finding the perfect place to rest your head after a night of intense metal may be just as important as the gig itself.
+Bristol offers a wide spectrum of accommodation to suit all budgets and preferences.

 Frequently Asked Questions

 Will there be an opening act?
-Yes, it is highly probable that The Devil Wears Prada will be accompanied by at least one, and possibly two, supporting acts.
-They often tour with bands from similar genres, bringing a full evening of heavy music.
+It is highly probable that The Devil Wears Prada will have one or two supporting acts on this tour.
+These are often bands from the hard rock or metal genre, selected to complement TDWP's sound and build the atmosphere for the night.
 Specific support bands will be announced closer to the date.

 What are age restrictions?
-Electric Bristol is generally an 18+ venue for most of its events, particularly those featuring heavier music genres.
-It is crucial to check the specific event listing, but for The Devil Wears Prada, assume it will be 18+.
-Attendees may be asked to show valid photo ID upon entry to verify their age.
+Electric Bristol is typically an 18+ venue for evening gigs.
+It is crucial to check the specific event listing for The Devil Wears Prada, but it is almost certain that attendees must be 18 years or older, and you may be required to show valid photographic ID.

 Top Tips for The Devil Wears Prada (band) at Electric Bristol